No motion will be scheduled for hearing unless:

 - a courtesy copy of the PC MUST be provided to the JA/Judge upon filing a motion for bond reduction.

 - a courtesy copy of the motion, along with any supporting documentation, and notice of hearing MUST be provided to the JA/Judge upon filing a notice of hearing.
-All hearing times must be secured by the Judicial Assistant.
+All special set hearing times must be secured by the Judicial Assistant.
 Regular 8:30 a.m. morning docket can be scheduled by counsel and does not require permission from the JA.